Jonathan Bernier: Detroit Red Wings

 With his contract again expiring in the summer, Bernier left the Avalanche as a free agent.
 He agreed to a three-year, $9 million contract with the Detroit Red Wings on July 1, 2018.
 In Detroit, he became the backup to starting goaltender Jimmy Howard.
 On November 8, 2019, in a game against the Boston Bruins, Bernier recorded two assists, becoming the first Red Wings goalie to do so since Jim Rutherford in 1979.

-New Jersey Devils
+New Jersey Devils and retirement

 On July 22, 2021, as a pending unrestricted free agent, Bernier was traded by the Red Wings after three seasons with the team to the Carolina Hurricanes, along with a third-round pick, in exchange for Alex Nedeljkovic.
 Unable to agree to terms with the Hurricanes, on July 28, 2021, Bernier signed as a free agent a two-year, $8.25 million contract with the New Jersey Devils.

+After missing the majority of the 2021–22 season and the entirety of the 2022–23 season due to injury, Bernier officially announced his retirement on August 21, 2023.

 International play

 Bernier represented Team Canada's under-18 team at the 2006 IIHF World U18 Championships in April, which was held in Sweden.
 Canada finished fourth at the tournament.

 Bernier was invited to the 2007 World Junior Ice Hockey Championships selection camp, but lost out to Montreal Canadiens' prospect Carey Price and Calgary Flames' prospect Leland Irving.

 Along with Steve Mason, Bernier was chosen as one of Team Canada's goaltenders for the 2008 World Junior Ice Hockey Championships, held in the Czech Republic, in which he finished with a 1–1 record and a 2.00 GAA as Canada won the gold medal over Sweden.

 During the 2012–13 NHL lock-out, Bernier represented Team Canada at the 2012 Spengler Cup, winning a gold medal in the final over Swiss club HC Davos.